EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-2.md

   overlay_filter: 0.5
 ---

 This post contains the second part of my notes on decision tree classifiers and regressors.
-The goal in this post is to used what I learned in Part 1 and construct a decision tree step-by-step.
+The goal in this post is to used what I learned in [Part 1]({% post_url 2021-06-24-Decision-tree-part1 %}){:target="_blank"} and construct a decision tree step-by-step.
 I will utilize the algorithm laid out by the `scikit-learn` documentation and check that my tree matches the tree constructed using `scikit-learn`.

 # Packages